André Bachand (Progressive Conservative MP): Return to politics

 In September 2008, Bachand announced that he would be the Conservative Party candidate for the district of Sherbrooke in the 40th Canadian feneral election.
 On election night, Bachand's comeback attempt was unsuccessful.
 He lost to Bloc Québécois incumbent Serge Cardin, finishing third with 16.4% of the vote.

 Shortly after his election defeat, Bachand accepted an appointment from Harper as Canada's ambassador to UNESCO in Paris.
 As ambassador, Bachand's most high-profile activity was to oppose, on the Canadian government's behalf, the entry of the Palestinian Authority to membership in the organization.

 In October 2011, Harper appointed Bachand as his senior advisor on Quebec issues.
 The post, which previously had been combined with responsibility for being Harper's communications advisor, was reportedly separated from other responsibilities in order to make space for Bachand.

 In 2013, Maclean's included Bachand as one of the thirteen members of Harper's "inner circle," of most-trusted advisors, tasked "to try to improve Conservative fortunes in Quebec."

 In September 2013, Bachand was hired by the Earnscliffe Strategy Group, an Ottawa public-affairs firm.

 Provincial politics

 Bachand ran for the Coalition Avenir Québec in the riding of Richmond, going on to win in the 2018 provincial election.
+On February 2, 2026, he announced that he would not be running for re-election in the 2026 provincial election.